parkouss/webmacs/docs/concepts.rst

 - A :term:`command` is a named action doable in the browser.
 For example :cmd:`follow` is the command that allow to start hinting links to navigate.

-- A **key binding** is a combination of key presses used to trigger commands.
+- A :term:`key binding` is a combination of key presses used to trigger commands.
   Key bindings are represented as in emacs, for example **C-x C-b** means holding the Control key while pressing x, then b on the keyboard.